• Skip to primary navigation

 Jump to Recipe

-The ultimate baba ganoush recipe is simple but results in a rich, smoky and irresistible dip that is insanely delicious.
+The ultimate baba ghanouj recipe is simple but results in a rich, smoky and irresistible dip that is insanely delicious.
 This is one of my favorite dips that pairs perfectly with grilled meat or fish.

 Baba ganoush also baba ghanoush is a recipe that almost everyone has his own favorite version of.
 This is a basic recipe you can start with, I will include add-ons at the end of this post so you can play with the recipe as you like.